Feel-ix-343/obsidian-canvas-moc/README.md

 </details>

 <details><summary>If the MOC file separates links by headers, these **headers will show up as the 1st level in the graph view**.
-The links cooresponding to these headers will be displayed as the 2nd level--evenly spaced around their respective headers.</summary>
+The links corresponding to these headers will be displayed as the 2nd level--evenly spaced around their respective headers.</summary>

 ![Peek 2023-01-13 21-12](https://user-images.githubusercontent.com/88951499/212446131-8f79723a-17e4-4543-9381-47c40ecae306.gif)